matvign/batchrenamer/docs/documentation.md

 # Documentation - v0.5.0
 batchren - a batch renamer
-batchren is a python script for batch renaming files. batchren uses unix style pattern matching to look for files and uses a number of optional arguments to be applied to the set of files found.
+batchren is a python script for batch renaming files. batchren uses unix style pattern matching to look for files and uses optional arguments to be applied to the set of files found.
 Files are placed into a set with glob, then renamed based on the optional arguments.